matt-minich/CAMER_filesorter/README.md

 This script renames the files in a way that makes it easy.
 To use it, follow these steps:

 1. Change the path in line 7 to the directory where you are storing your Twitter data.
+Save the script in that directory.
-2. Create four folders in that directory: "Original", "Resampled", "Output" and "Script".
+2. Create four folders in that directory: "Original", "Resampled", and "Output"
-3. Save the script in the "Script" folder.
 4. Drop the originally-sampled tweets into the "Original" folder.
 Those are the first files in any folder.
 5. If you have files labeled "after_resampling", drop them into the "Resampled" folder.
+6. Edit the path in line 16 to reflect the location of the Output folder.
-6. Just run the script!
+7. Just run the script!

 If you have any trouble just email mminich@wisc.edu.